 Manufacturers are smart to post job opportunities in Spanish, unless the position requires English competencies.
 Using a software translator isn't exactly helpful — tools can scramble key sentences and result in an inaccurate translation.

-In fact, certain cultural differences with the U.S. can even affect the interview process.
-Conducting an interview with job seekers in Mexico can be very different than in the U.S. According to the International Business Times, certain American cultural habits or actions can be considered rude in Mexico, such as throwing a document on a table or making eye contact too often.
+Certain cultural differences with the U.S. can even affect the interview process.
+Conducting an interview with job seekers in Mexico can be very different than in the U.S. According to the International Business Times (IBT), certain American cultural habits or actions can be considered rude in Mexico, such as throwing a document on a table or making eye contact too often.
 It's also important to note that set appointments in Mexico are often seen as tentative by professionals in Mexico until they are officially confirmed.

 IBT also suggested employers refrain from using the OK hand gesture.
 Although it may seem like an easy way to bridge the language gap, recruiters can actually offend the Mexican worker.
 In addition, the Mexican idea of personal space differs than in the U.S. and employees often stand close to one another.
 IBT also noted Mexican professionals prefer to be called by their official title during introductions.